EnigmaCurry/hushcrumbs/README.md

 alias secrets='just -f ~/git/vendor/enigmacurry/secrets/Justfile run'
 ```

-Now you can `secrets` from any directory, with any arguments, and it
+Now you can run `secrets` from any directory, with any arguments, and it
 will automatically rebuild from source and run it.